domiriel/LIFE/README.md

 ## Usage

-The point of a LIFE file is to record a person's live from their point of view.
+The point of a LIFE file is to record a person's life from their point of view.
 Things that are personally relevant, in the way they are so.
-It should usually begin with a first day, the first line of which will be the default timezone (don't forget to take into account the daylight savings, if relevant).
+It should usually begin with a first day, the first line of which will be the default timezone (don't forget to take into account daylight savings, if relevant).
 Then we will find a succession of days.
 Each day should have a span for whenever the user was in some place.
 The names of the places, as stated above, aren't necessarily the "official" names, but rather what that place means for the user.
 Place Inclusion can be used to tie those names to the "official" ones if needed.

 If done properly, from a LIFE file a user should be able to tell where they were at any given moment in time and (if annotated with semantics) what was the purpose of the visit.
 Categories and tags can also help with this: a place categorized as a restaurant will probably be visited for a meal.
 It is up to each user to decide what different tags, categories, etc. represent.
-One person coud use tags to annotate the names of people met at a given place.
-Another could use it to note where dinner or lunch were had, etc.
+One person could use tags to annotate the names of people who met at a given place.
+Another could use it to note where dinner or lunch was had, etc.

 One important thing is to maintain things consistent.
 The same place name should be used recurrently to represent the same place, for instance.
 Failure to do this may make it hard to compare across spans.
 This is easier than it appears since for most people there will be a somewhat small set of recurrently visited places (home, work, etc.) and a few that are seldom visited.
 The recurrent ones will quickly be mechanized.
 And, of course, tools can be developed to help maintain a LIFE file.